 - Vasopressin also plays an important role in the circadian rhythm.
 It also has its effect on the release of corticosteroids from the adrenal gland (along with the CRH).

 The decrease in vasopressin secretion, as well as the alteration in the effect of vasopressin in the kidney, result in a characteristic disease known as diabetes insipidus.

 The increased secretion leads to hyponatremia, and when it occurs as a result of hypovolemia, it would lead to the hypovolemic hyponatremia.
 In addition to this, there exist euvolemic hyponatremia as well as hypervolemic hyponatremia.
-The latter occurs in conditions such as nephrotic syndrome and failure of the heart.
+The latter occurs in conditions such as nephrotic syndrome and heart failure.

-The inappropriate secretion of the SIADH in the case of euvolemic hyponatremia is known as Syndrome of Inappropriate antidiuretic hormone secretion.
+The inappropriate secretion of ADH in the case of euvolemic hyponatremia is known as Syndrome of inappropriate antidiuretic hormone secretion (SIADH).
 The causes include small cell carcinoma of the lung as well as a number of drugs such as SSRI and tricyclic antidepressants.